mongodb/mongodb-kubernetes/docs/dev/e2e-faq.md

     for the openshift one you need to do this manually once)
     * call `make dashboard` and enter the token that is copied to the clipboard

+#### Cleaning old namespaces via CronJob

+The `docker/cluster-cleaner/job.yaml` should be applied on each cluster.
+This file is a `CronJob` that runs every day at 2am.
+Every time this Pod runs, it will remove all the testing namespaces in the cluster that are older than 12 hours.

 #### Cleaning the old namespaces manually

+*This is a destructive measure that will killl all the test namespaces, including your team mates' tests runs!*

 Sometimes the cluster starts behaving poorly (scheduling/resources problems) - the best solution is to clean it up: